VirtualGL/buildscripts/README.md

 somewhere in the `PATH`.

-Install all other software necessary to build a 32-bit and a 64-bit version of VirtualGL (both 32-bit and 64-bit libjpeg-turbo SDK's for Visual C++ should be installed in their default locations.
-Refer to **BUILDING.md** for more information.)
+Install all other software necessary to build a 32-bit and a 64-bit version of VirtualGL-Utils.
+Refer to **BUILDING-win.md** for more information.

 Build Procedure